Fody/Home/pages/source/addin-discovery.md

 snippet: Weaver.props

-If the [FodyPackaging](fodypackaging.md) is used to create the addin package, this file is automatically added.
+If the [FodyPackaging NuGet](addin-packaging.md#FodyPackaging-NuGet-Package) is used to create the addin package, this file is automatically added.

 However depending on requirements a custom file may be required.
 The important part is to provide an item named `WeaverFiles` that points to the location of the weaver assembly somewhere in the build chain.